 If you or a loved one has admitted to having a cocaine addiction, it’s time to get help.
 It may be difficult to imagine getting through the initial period of withdrawal, especially if you don’t know what to expect.
 Cocaine withdrawal does not necessarily always have bad physical symptoms, but it can come with some quite challenging psychological symptoms.

 Without proper preparation and supervision, chances of relapse are much higher, so it’s best to learn what you can about the options for detox and recovery.
-At Alina Lodge in Blairstown, NJ, our team is ready to provide support throughout treatment in our drug detox program.
+At Alina Lodge in Blairstown, NJ, our team is ready to provide support throughout treatment at our cocaine rehab center.
 First, however, it helps to understand more about the stages of cocaine withdrawal.

 What Are the Stages of Cocaine Withdrawal?